 - Rebuild of 145.19 repeater at Pajarito Ski Area in New Mexico

-- Complete rebuild of Colorado Connection at Durango, Cheyenne Mountain, Salida, Breckenridge, Leadville, Vail, Denver/Front Range, Akron, Glenwood Springs, Grand Mesa, replacing repeaters, adding new digital linking to the Eagle hub on our microwave backbone and increasing the quality and reliability of their network.
-On our list for the future: New Repeaters in Steamboat and Kremmling and adding a brand new repeater in Burlington!
+- Complete rebuild of Colorado Connection at Durango as well as rebuild of the redundant backbone, Cheyenne Mountain, Salida, Breckenridge, Leadville, Vail, Denver/Front Range, Akron, Glenwood Springs, Grand Mesa, Walden, Kremmling replacing repeaters, adding new digital linking to the Eagle hub on our microwave backbone and increasing the quality and reliability of their network.
+Added new repeater in Fort Collins.
+On our list for the future: New Repeaters in Steamboat and Burlington!

 - Rebuild of CRA at Cheyenne Mountain and addition of digital linking.
 Digital linking for CRA Eldorado Mtn.
 Build of CRA, RMHAM and Fun Machine at Westcreek.